Elsa Klensch, pioneer in television fashion journalism, dies at 92 - KRDO

 Elsa Klensch, who was among the first to bring fashion to TV screens with CNN’s “Style with Elsa Klensch” in the 1980s, has died at 92 in New York City, CNN has confirmed.

-For two decades, she gave CNN viewers a front-row seat to runways all over the world, including New York, Milan and Paris.
+For two decades, she gave CNN viewers a front row seat to runways all over the world, including New York, London, Milan and Paris.

 “There is nothing as exciting as a good collection.
 I can go in like many other fashion editors — tired, depressed, fed up,” Klensch said on her show in 2000.
 “Once those good clothes come down the runway, the whole world changes.”